DimedS/kedro-ibis-bigquery/README.md

 I usually use Kedro on my DS&ML projects because it provides a well-organized project structure, modular and reusable code, and efficient pipeline management.
 It centralises data and configuration management, which simplifies deployment and maintenance of models.
 Overall, Kedro streamlines workflows, promotes best MLOps practices, makes collaboration and maintenance easier, and saves a lot of time by eliminating the need to write everything from scratch.

-### Why Ibis and IbisDataset
+### Why Ibis and Ibis table dataset

 [Ibis](https://ibis-project.org/) is a Python library that provides a pandas-like interface for interacting with SQL-based databases.
 It allows you to write expressive queries using Python syntax and execute them on the database side, leveraging the performance and scalability of the database.

 [`ibis.TableDataset`](https://docs.kedro.org/projects/kedro-datasets/en/latest/api/kedro_datasets.ibis.TableDataset.html) allows you to use Ibis expressions as part of your Kedro pipelines.
 This means you can define your database logic within your Kedro project and execute it on backends like Google BigQuery.

-By combining Ibis and the table dataset, you can easily integrate SQL processing into your Python Machine Learning [[NOTE(deepyaman): As a side note, I would capitalize less stuff, but I'll let whoever is editing the content for the website have the final say on things like this.]]() pipeline while benefiting from version control for your pipeline.
+By combining Ibis and the Kedro Ibis table dataset, you can easily integrate SQL processing into your Python Machine Learning pipeline while benefiting from version control for your pipeline.
 Additionally, you can switch between different databases without changing the data processing code, even if the databases use different versions of SQL.

 ### Task description